 Lauren Shields, Graduate Student

-Nakamura K, Nemani VM, Azarbal F, Skibinski G, Levy JM, Egami K, Munishkina L, Zhang J, Gardner B, Wakabayashi J, Sesaki H, Cheng Y, Finkbeiner S, Nussbaum RL, Masliah E, Edwards RH.
-Direct membrane association drives mitochondrial fission by the Parkinson disease-associated protein alpha-synuclein.
+Nakamura K, Nemani VM, Azarbal F, Skibinski G, Levy JM, Egami K, Munishkina L, Zhang J, Gardner B, Wakabayashi J, Sesaki H, Cheng Y, Finkbeiner S, Nussbaum RL, Edwards RH.
+(2011) Direct membrane association drives mitochondrial fission by the Parkinson’s disease-associated protein α-synuclein.
 J Biol Chem.
-2011 Jun 10; 286(23):20710-26. (selected by JBC editors as one of the 20 “Best of 2011", top paper from Neurobiology in 2011)
+286(23), 20710-26. (selected by JBC editors as one of the 20 “Best of 2011,” top paper from Neurobiology in 2011)

 Nemani VM, Lu W, Berge V, Nakamura K, Ono V, Lee MK, Chaudhry FA, Nicoll RA, Edwards RH.
 (2010) Increased expression of alpha-synuclein reduces neurotransmitter release by inhibiting synaptic vesicle reclustering after endocytosis.
 Neuron 65(1), 66-79.